First Order Logic and Twin-Width in Tournaments and Dense Oriented Graphs: Preliminaries

 \section{Preliminaries}

-This section summarizes the notions and notations used in this work.
-For~$n \in \Nn$, we denote by~$[n]$ the interval of integers~$\{1,\dots,n\}$.
+This section summarises the notions and notations used in this work.
+For $n \in \Nn$, we denote by~$[n]$ the interval of integers~$\{1,\dots,n\}$.
 All the graphs, matrices, and relational structures considered in this work are finite.